Andy Kayley iOS Engineer, Gamer, Family Man

 }

-And here is the source of the SpringDependencyInjectionServlet, go easy on it, Its the first version and it passes the unit tests i have written for it, use it at your own risk or as a starting point, but like I said it appears to work ok so far.
+And here is the source of the SpringDependencyInjectionServlet, go easy on it, It’s the first version and it passes the unit tests I have written for it, use it at your own risk or as a starting point, but like I said it appears to work ok so far.

-I have attempted to keep in with the spring autowiring of giving 2 options, autowire by type and by name, so you can override autowireByType if you want to autowire by name.
+I have attempted to keep in with the Spring autowiring of giving 2 options, autowire by type and by name, so you can override autowireByType if you want to autowire by name.
 I think they need some work as I believe that autowire by name should go off the name of the parameter to the setter method and not the setter method name itself… keep coming back for updates.

 package name.kayley.springutils;